Last modified: January 01, 2025

 Dot Product

-The dot product of two vectors results in a scalar, calculated as the sum of the products of corresponding elements.
+The dot product of two vectors yields a scalar value and is calculated as the sum of the products of their corresponding elements.
+It measures the cosine of the angle between two vectors and is widely used in various applications, including calculating projections and in machine learning algorithms.

 arr_1 = np.array([9, 2, 5])